gavinmcfarland/plugma/README.md

     -   `-t`, `--title`: Provide a custom title
     -   `-n`, `--notes`: Provide release notes.

-## Configure

--   Configure options for main code by creating a `esbuild.config.js`.
--   Configure options for UI code by creating a `vite.config.js`.

 ## Install

 To install the CLI globally.